 Hair.
 It’s a funny thing.
 To some, it is merely an aspect of their existence; to others, it is a means of expressing their identity.
 Since my early teens, I’ve had an ever-changing relationship with my hair; I’ve dyed it several colours, cut it extremely short and let it grow extremely long (as it is now) to name a few.

 Just a couple of weeks before lockdown due to the coronavirus pandemic, I had plans to chop off my current long locks to donate them to The Little Princess Trust.
 Although restriction measures were not yet in place in the UK, it was evident that the global situation was worsening and so – amongst many others – I decided to cancel my appointment.
 I was certainly disappointed at the time however, I am now so glad I made that decision as quarantining has not only provided me with the opportunity to let it grow even longer, as there is a demand for longer hair donations, but also to take extra care of my hair.
 For instance, I used to dye my hair every three months and wash it every two days; now, I haven’t coloured my hair since New Year’s Day and have washed it just once a week since April.
-I still very much intend to donate my locks before my return to my regular position (I am currently working from home temporarily as I explain in my blog about returning to work after having been furloughed) as the notion of providing an individual who is unable to now the ability to embrace long hair is infallible.
+I still very much intend to donate my locks before my return to my regular position (I am currently working from home temporarily as I explain in my blog about returning to work after having been furloughed) as the notion of providing an individual, who is unable to right now, the ability to embrace long hair is undeniable.

 In light of my realisation that I will soon be giving up my long locks, I evaluate my ever-changing relationship with my hair – in the form of a timeline – hereafter.

 2008.
-The beginning to my (unknowingly, then, dreadful) high school career.
+The beginning of my (unknowingly, then, dreadful) high school career.
 When I started high school, I had relatively long hair – it fell a couple of inches below my shoulders.
 In my first year of high school, I had not yet “discovered” my identity, so my natural ash-brown hair colour remained untouched.

 2009.
 My first colour contemplation.
 As my mum was a hairdresser in her young adult years, her ability to dye hair in a professional manner continues.
-My first ever colour choice was a reddish brown (I would have loved a brighter red had it been allowed at school).
+My first ever colour choice was a reddish-brown (I would have loved a brighter red had it been allowed at school).
 Thus, my mum proceeded to dye my hair and simultaneously cut it to shoulder length for a fresh lewk.

 2010.
-The “emo” phase.
+The emo phase.
 Yep, I was one of those who experienced the infamous “emo phase”.
 Though my favourite band at the time was The Jonas Brothers (judge all you like; bitches might not have liked them then but drool all over Nick now!), my music taste branched out to the likes of Paramore, You Me At Six, Fall Out Boy, Blink-182 and Sum 41, and my hair was a reflection of this.

 How, you ask?
 One: my mum – again, professionally – dyed it jet black.
 Two: my mum’s friend – who happens to be her hairdresser – styled it in the most emo way (as per my request).
 The layers.
 Oh, the layers.
 In retrospect, they were laughable.
 The shortest layer was about an inch long and every morning before school, I would not only straighten my hair, but I would also backcomb every bloody layer.